We’ve just discovered that Santa is a BASSOONIST!

 The Golden Gate city was in the grip of a heinous political machine headed by Abe Ruef, who had in his power Mayor Eugene Schmitz, a former bassoon player and orchestra leader tagged “the smallest man mentally and the meanest man morally that ever occupied the Mayor’s chair.”
 Thanks to the Ruef, Schmitz combine underworld leaders and corrupt businessmen plundered the city, their guiding principle, as one historian summed it up: “Encourage dishonesty, and let no dishonest dollar escape.”
 Submitted by Douglas Huff, DMA.

 I don’t know why people think he’s funny playing bassoon.
+He’s been keeping a secret: he is a serious bassoonist.
 I guess the public still gives us no respect.
 This is sick… (Click for link to video.)